Temmytechguy/github-actions-node/README.md

-Deploy node.js to Heroku using github action workflow
+Deploy node.js app to Heroku using github action workflow